Continual Learning as Computationally Constrained Reinforcement Learning: Vanishing-Regret Versus Continual Learning

 \section{Vanishing-Regret Versus Continual Learning}

-Traditional framings of machine learning view the agent as accumulating knowledge about a fixed latent variable, which we refer to as a {\it learning target}.
+\henrik{In this section, we contrast \textit{vanishing-regret} learning with continual learning.
+We summarize the distinction as follows: \begin{enumerate} \item In vanishing-regret learning, we view the agent as accumulating knowledge about a fixed latent variable, which can be referred to as a {\it learning target}~\citep{lu2021reinforcement,arumugam2021deciding,arumugam2021value}.
 For example, in supervised learning, the learning target is typically taken to be a mapping from input to label probabilities.
-As a sanity check on agent performance, researchers then study regret relative to a hypothetical agent with privileged knowledge of the learning target.
-By the same token, traditional treatments of reinforcement learning center around learning about a latent MDP, or a derivative, such as a value function or a policy.
-Any of these can serve as a learning target, and again, regret analysis serves as a sanity check on agent performance.

-Traditional framings orient agent designs toward ensuring that average regret vanishes as the dataset grows.
-To highlight this emphasis, we use the term {\it vanishing-regret learning}.
-Agents designed in this vein aim to reduce per-timestep regret, and are viewed as essentially ``done'' with learning when that becomes negligible.

-Continual learning agents, on the other hand, engage in a perpetual mode of knowledge acquisition.
-Unlike vanishing-regret learning, the pace of continual learning does not taper off.
-Instead, in the never-ending process, some information is retained and some forgotten as new information is ingested.
-The notion of vanishing regret gives way to understanding this non-transient behavior.
+With infinite data, the agent converges on the learning target.
+Agents designed in this vein are viewed as essentially ``done'' with learning, eventually. \item In continual learning, there is no fixed learning target that the agent is learning about; rather, the agent can be interpreted as tracking a time-varying learning target.
+Consequently, in contrast to vanishing-regret learning, the pace of learning does not taper off.
+Instead, in a never-ending process, some information is retained and some forgotten as new information is ingested about the time-varying learning target. \end{enumerate}

+Computational constraints play a key role in this section: even if the environment can be characterized by a fixed latent, constraints may necessitate that the agent tracks a time-varying learning target.

-In this section, we elaborate on this distinction between continual and vanishing-regret learning.
-To do so, we formalize the notion of a learning target and what it means for regret to vanish.
-We then discuss how computational constraints incentivize different qualitative behavior.
-The contrast offers insight into how and why continual learning agents should be designed differently.
-This discussion also leads us to reflect on why we have taken the environment $\mathcal{E} = (\aspace, \ospace, \rho)$ to be deterministic or, in other words, known, in contrast to work on vanishing-regret learning, which typically treats the environment as unknown.
+In this section, we elaborate on this distinction between vanishing-regret and continual learning.
+To do so, we formalize the notion of a learning target, \textit{regret}, and what it means for regret to vanish.
+We then discuss how computational constraints incentivize different qualitative behaviors, which offers insight into how and why continual learning agents should be designed differently. }